f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 Step 13 - JWT authorization
 ###########################

-JWT is based on Oauth and OIDC.
-Keycloak is the Oauth Authorization Server.
+JWT is based on OAuth and OIDC.
+Keycloak is the OAuth Authorization Server.
 Keycloak is already configured to issue JWT token for developers.

-.. warning :: Currently, NMS ACM does not support multi authentication mecanisms on the same API-Proxy.
+.. warning :: Currently, NMS ACM does not support multi authentication mechanisms on the same API-Proxy.
 We must remove the APIKEY policy before enabling the JWT policy.

 Clean-up APIKEY configuration
 =============================